-- Take a few deep breaths before eating.
-This lets your body chill out and go from “Fight or Flight” mode to “Rest and Digest”.
+Take a few deep breaths before eating.
 Being in the rest and digest state will help you digest better, feel satisfied sooner and allow you to thoroughly enjoy your meal.

-- Pay attention to how you feel and WHY you are eating.
+Pay attention to how you feel and WHY you are eating.
 Holiday times bring up many emotions and it is easy to eat to cover up feelings instead of eating to fulfill hunger on a cellular level.
-Think about whether you are missing someone, feeling lonely, angry, sad.
+Think about whether you are eating because in reality you are missing someone, feeling lonely, angry, sad.

 WHAT TO DO WITH THOSE LEFTOVERS